Coop logo Annual Report

 Strategy

-With innovative ranges, a focus on sustainability, the expansion of modern store concepts and new formats, Coop is making a statement which strengthens its position on the Swiss retail market.
-Coop is driving forward digitalization in all areas, automating processes, and adapting its supply chain to new demands.
-In wholesale, Coop is working with Transgourmet to broaden its expertise and is expanding in its existing markets as well as new ones.
-Coop is committed to sustainability and verticalization in the production of strategically important goods and benefits from an efficient organization.
+With innovative ranges, a focus on sustainability, more affordable alternatives and the expansion of modern store concepts, Coop is making a statement which strengthens its position on the Swiss retail market.
+Coop is driving forward digitalization in all areas and adapting its supply chain to new demands.
+In wholesale, Coop is working with Transgourmet to further broaden its expertise and is expanding in its existing markets as well as new ones.
+Coop is committed to sustainability, automation and verticalization in the production of strategically important goods, and benefits from an efficient organization.

 Details on these topics